BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 ---
-title: 'Deep-sky images from the Philadelphia suburbs'
+title: 'Deep-sky images from the Philadelphia suburbs, vol 1'
 date: '2024-09-28'
 categories:
   - Astrophotography
-description: A survey of my best astrophotography from the last year.
+description: A survey of my best astrophotography from the last year, and contextualized descriptions of the pictured objects.
-slug: deep-sky-images
+slug: deep-sky-images-vol-one
 toc: true
 ---